 - 6 eggs

-- 2 tablespoons vanilla extract (watch for added sugar)
+- 1 tablespoon vanilla extract watch for added sugar

 - 2 tablespoons honey or date paste